Python Assignment Operators

 Arithmetic Augmented Operators in Python

 In Python, we have seven arithmetic operators and, therefore, seven augmented arithmetic operators.
-The assignment operator is right-associative, which means that the expression gets evaluated from right to left.
+The assignment operator in Python is right-associative, which means that the expression gets evaluated from right to left.
 Hence, first, the calculation happens, and then the result gets assigned to the variable.

 • Let us take x -= y for example.